Louisa in Civil War

 Lawrence County Timeline

-This timeline provides a concise overview of the key events in the history of Lawrence County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lawrence County, Kentucky.

 - 1796: Lawrence County is established, named after Captain James Lawrence.